OctavioDiazG/ParalelProgamming/2Partial/Exam/Professional_CUDA_C_Programming_Chapter04_Scripts/Code&ProfilerAnalysis.md

 - cudaMalloc and cudaFree: These functions are used to allocate and free memory on the device.
 They took up 0.06% and 0.04% of the total API call time, amounting to 342.90us and 261.00us respectively.

 # readSegment.cu
+## Code
+This CUDA program demonstrates the impact of misaligned reads on performance.
+Here’s a step-by-step explanation:

+1. It first sets up the CUDA device with cudaSetDevice(dev).
+2. It then defines the size of the memory to be allocated on both the host and the device.
+The size is determined by nElem, which is set to 1 << 20 (equivalent to 2 raised to the power of 20), and nBytes, which is the total size in bytes (obtained by multiplying nElem by the size of a float).
+3. It retrieves and prints the properties of the CUDA device using cudaGetDeviceProperties().
+4. It allocates memory on the host (CPU) using malloc().
+5. It initializes the host memory with random values using initialData().
+6. It performs a sum operation on the host using sumArraysOnHost().
+7. It allocates memory on the device (GPU) using cudaMalloc().
+8. It copies data from the host to the device using cudaMemcpy().
+9. It launches two kernels, warmup() and readOffset(), which perform the same sum operation on the device.
+The warmup() kernel is used to warm up the GPU, and the readOffset() kernel is used to measure the performance impact of misaligned reads.
+10. It copies the results back from the device to the host using cudaMemcpy().
+11. It checks if the results obtained from the device match the results obtained from the host using checkResult().
+12. Finally, it frees the allocated memory on both the host and the device using free() and cudaFree(), and resets the device using cudaDeviceReset().

+The offset parameter, which can be passed as a command-line argument, is used to force misaligned reads.
+Misaligned reads can occur when the starting address of the data being read is not evenly divisible by the size of the data type.
+This can lead to performance degradation because the GPU has to perform extra memory transactions to gather the misaligned data.

+## Profiler
 **GPU activities:**
 - 49.71% of the GPU’s time was spent on copying memory from the device to the host ([CUDA memcpy DtoH]).
 The total time spent on this operation was 992.10us.
 - 45.41% of the time was spent on copying memory from the host to the device ([CUDA memcpy HtoD]).
 The total time spent on this operation was 906.47us.